 Your Elfant Wissahickon REALTOR will meet with you to discuss your criteria for a home, the locations in which you wish to search, your financing options and the offer process.

 It’s advantageous to meet with your Buyer-Broker before you begin your home search.
 Pre-Purchase Counseling is an invaluable opportunity for you and your REALTOR to get to know each other.
 You’ll discuss your needs, motivation, and expectations of the Home Buying Process.
 Your agent will review with you the entire purchase process from identifying properties to see, obtaining financing, constructing an offer to purchase, meeting the Agreement of Sale’s contingencies, to preparing for settlement.
 Any questions you have will be answered by your REALTOR.
 It is best to be educated about the process before you begin, and you’ll be ready to make an offer as soon as you find the right home.
 It also helps you stay focused what is important through the course of negotiations.

 Before you can begin your home search, you need to have a preapproval from a reputable mortgage company.

-Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Mortgage Master and National City Mortgage.
-These two lenders have a strong history of providing high-level professional service to our clients.
+Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Loan Depot, Freedom Mortgage, and CrossCountry Mortgage.
+These lenders have a strong history of providing high-level professional service to our clients.
 There may be other lenders with similar rates and services, you are free to shop around to determine that you are receiving the best overall deal based on rates and services.